5GenCrypto/obfuscation/code/README.md

 "Pass" in green color.
 If not, something is wrong; please e-mail the maintainer to resolve this.

+To use the Sahai-Zhandry scheme, use the `--sahai-zhandry` flag.
+To use the Zimmerman scheme, use the `--zimmerman` flag.
+Using neither flag defaults to the Ananth et al. scheme.

 There's code in the src/ directory which can be used to evaluate an existing obfuscation, and is written entirely in C/C++ (so you do not need sage or python installed).  <b>Note: this code is not up-to-date and may not work!</b> To use,